Prep Time: 20 minutes

 Yield: 4 servings

-These oat milk pancakes are a breeze to make, and once you do you'll never go back to store-bought mix.
+These oat (dairy-free) pancakes are a breeze to make, and once you do you'll never go back to a store-bought mix.
 For a vegan alternative, you can replace the egg with flax seeds.

 I N G R E D I E N T S